meech-ward/Javascript-For-iOS-Developers/README.md

 greeting.toLowerCase() // hello
 ```

+> Note: In swift 4 we get the length of the string by calling `string.count` directly.

 ## Objects (Dictionaries)

-JavaScript objects can be thought of as simple collections of name-value pairs, so they are similar to dictionaries in Objective-C and Swift.
+JavaScript objects can be thought of as simple collections of name-value pairs, so they are more similar to dictionaries in Objective-C and Swift.
 Or tuples in Swift.

 ```js
 {